GeekTrainer/learn-django/Module 1.md

                 path('admin/', admin.site.urls),
             ]

         When opening the file you will notice Django has already populated some of the code, and our task will be to add our new app path to the existing code.
-In addition to adding the new path, you will also need to import a function named __include__.
+In addition to adding the new path, you will also need to import another function named __include__ from __django.urls__.

     * Understanding the __Include__ Function